 - b) The fields of application of remote sensing show a strong multidisciplinary character including Earth Sciences.
 The increasing quality, resolution and availability of remote sensing data, especially over the last years, permit unprecedented opportunities for geological and geomorphological analyses with a high measure of precision.
 Consequently, the use and application of such data has become indispensable in modern geosciences.
 The students should gain both a theoretical and practical understanding of remote sensing data and appropriate software applications. - c) Students will learn how scientific research and applied studies are initiated, funded and carried out.
 After this module they will understand how scientific articles and reports are structured.
 They will know about different publication platforms.
 Approaches how to organise and perform own communications will be trained.
-Key methods will be presented and their application in pure and applied research will be discussed.

 - a) This course is designed to introduce the theory, applications, and operation of modern instrumental methods for chemical and physical analyses in environmental, Earth and materials science.
 Students are introduced to the spectrum of instrumental techniques, which are standard in research as well as in industry, and gain an understanding of the analytical approach to problem solving and data evaluation.
 To the extent feasible, students get hands-on experience with the machinery in the course of lab exercises, concentrating on concrete small analytical projects. - b) Students learn the theoretical background and practical experience that is necessary to understand the application of geographic information system (GIS) and remotely sensed data in geological sciences.
 It introduces them to basic principles of remote sensing as well as key concepts of data acquisition and storage, data visualization and processing, and data interpretation.
-In the course of this process, suitable software packages for quantitative analysis, such as ArcGIS by ESRI, will be used in addition to pure qualitative methods with special focus on visual image interpretation. - c) While the first half of the course is dedicated to the basic understanding of the scientific world and communication, the second half will concentrate on scientific methods.
+In the course of this process, suitable software packages for quantitative analysis, such as ArcGIS by ESRI, will be used in addition to pure qualitative methods with special focus on visual image interpretation. - c) The course is dedicated to the basic understanding of the scientific world and communication.

-a) Lecture + Practice, multimedia introduction into the basics of the methods, hands-on experience with different machinery in small groups (3-4 students), oral presentation of data and critical data discussion within groups a) One marked written report b) + c) Oral presentation (20 %) and written exam (30 %) and Project report (50 %)
+a) Lecture + Practice, multimedia introduction into the basics of the methods, hands-on experience with different machinery in small groups (3-4 students), oral presentation of data and critical data discussion within groups a) One marked written report b) + c) Portfolio-Examination: Oral presentation and written exam and project report